ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 }
 ```

-The final bit of acrion takes place in the edit form.
+The final bit of action takes place in the edit form.
 The local method `OnFieldChanged` is wired to `EditContext.OnFieldChanged`.

 ```c#
 // Code snippet from WeatherForecastEditor.razor.cs